19hours/sg-statutes/Acts/Financial Advisers Act.md

 (6) Any licensed financial adviser which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000.

+[Insurance Intermediaries, s.
+22]

 ### Negotiation and placement of risk with unregistered insurer

-33\.—(1) Subject to subsection (4), no licensee shall, in the course of his business as such, negotiate any contract of insurance with an insurer, except with a registered insurer acting in the course of his business as such.
+33\.—(1) Subject to subsection (4), no licensee shall, in the course of his business as such, negotiate any contract of insurance with an insurer (directly or indirectly) except with a registered insurer acting in the course of his business as such.

+[1/2009 wef 26/11/2010]

 (2) The reference in subsection (1) to a contract of insurance shall not apply to —